Groups, Orders, and Dynamics: H older's Theorem

 {\underline{Hint.}} For each $n \!\in\! \mathbb{N}$ let $I_n := \big[ (a_n - C)/n,(a_n + C)/n \big]$.
 Check that $I_{mn}$ is contained in $I_n$ for every $m,n$ in $\mathbb{N}$.
 Conclude that $I := \bigcap_{n \in \mathbb{N}} I_n$ is nonempty (any $\theta$ in $I$ satisfies the desired property). \end{ejer}

-\begin{ex} Examples of groups admitting Archimedean left-orders are groups acting freely on the real line.
+\begin{ex} Groups acting freely on the real line are examples of groups admitting Archimedean left-orders.
 Indeed, from such an action one may define $\precede$ on $\Gamma$ by letting $g \prec h$ if $g(x) < h(x)$ for some (equivalently, for all) $x \!\in\! \mathbb{R}$.
 This order relation is total, and using the fact that the action is free, one readily shows that it is Archimedean (as well as bi-invariant).